 Transition is such a huge and overwhelming topic that it can be hard to know where to start, especially when your life is already so full.
 Here are six things you can do right now to begin the process:

-5. Find a mentor.
+- Find a mentor.
 There’s no reason to reinvent the wheel.
 Reach out to a family in your disability community who has gone through transition and talk to them about their experience.
-One good place to find mentors is through Parent to Parent.
 “Always find someone who has been through it or is going through it now to mentor you through,” says Teresa Jurado, who was a parent resource coordinator at Gatepath for many years.
 “There’s nothing like sitting face-to-face with someone who can say, ‘I did this and this is what happened.’”

 While we covered the content of an IEP above, for many the process of creating the first IEP for a student begins as early as middle school.
 Some of you may have begun this process at an earlier age.
 However, here we lay out the steps that a family should plan on taking as they embark on the IEP process in preparation for life after high school.

 “A student-centered approach means finding out the student’s interests, their hobbies, and their skills and how they spend their time,” explains transition specialist Eli Poblitz.
 “It’s asking the student what they want to do.
 Sometimes they have no idea and we have to give them an idea how the world connects to them.”

 First, know that you are not the only parent unsure of what to expect and ask during your child’s first IEP.
 Since preparing for an IEP seems daunting, many organizations have already stepped up to create guides to assist you with the process.
 Rather than creating yet another list of what to do and what not to do, we searched through the other lists and are providing you with their best advice, and letting you know where you can find even more information about the IEP.
 After all, it is impossible to be over-prepared for these meetings.